-In the Settings section, check the box to enable Scheduler and select the Association Mode.
+- In the Settings section, check the box to enable Scheduler and select the Association Mode.
 There are two modes: Associated with SSID (the scheduler profile will be applied to the specific SSID) and Associated with AP (the profile will be applied to all SSIDs on the EAP).
-Then click Save.
+Then click Save. - 2.
+In the Scheduler Profile Configuration section, click Create Profiles and the following page will appear.

-1) Click • Add a Profile and specify a name for the profile to be created.
+Click Add a Profile and specify a name for the profile to be created.
 Click OK.
-You can create up to eight profiles.

-- 2) Select a profile in the list (the color of the selected one will change to blue).
-Click - Add an item to add time range items to the profile.
+You can create more profiles if needed.
+2) Select a profile in the list.
+Click Add an item to add time range items to the profile.
 Specify the Day, Start Time and End Time of the time range, and click OK.

-You can add up to eight time range items for one profile.
+You can add multiple time range items for one profile.
 If there are several time range items in one profile, the time range of this profile is the sum of all of these time ranges.